 "It's time to create a new strategy that combines knowledge development and cross-learning," said Falguni Guharay, programme manager with Climate Smart Cocoa Central America and Caribbean, a programme launched by the World Cocoa Foundation (WCF), based in Managua, Nicaragua, and funded by the United States Agency for International Development (USAID).
 "Ideally, to scale Climate Smart Cocoa, the private sector should increase investments and engagement.
 On the other side, cocoa farmers should adopt smart-agriculture practices that make their fields more resilient towards climate change with improved cocoa productivity."

-Guharay is a newly elected TWAS Fellow and the first-ever from Nicaragua, one of the 47 Least Developed Countries identified by the United Nations.
+Guharay is a newly elected TWAS Fellow and the first-ever from Nicaragua.
 After earning a PhD in zoology in 1982 from the University of Nottingham in the UK, he served as a professor and research director from 1985 to 1990 in the school of plant protection at the National Agricultural University in Nicaragua.

 From 1991 to 2004, he joined Tropical Agronomic Center for Research and Education in Turrialba, Costa Rica, where he first worked as an associate professor and then as a regional programme leader.
 Since 2016, Guharay is working in wide-ranging projects under WCF, acting as a driving force to protect the future of cocoa – and cocoa farmers – in Central America.